-Cast: Sean Connery, Robert Brown, F. Murray Abraham, Anna Paquin
+Cast: Sean Connery, Robert Brown, F. Murray Abraham, Anna Paquin, Busta Rhymes

-There are many who will immediately compare FINDING FORRESTER with the film that put Gus Van Sant on the Academy Award map, GOOD WILL HUNTING.
-Surely, this must have been on the minds of the makers of this new inspirational film and I'm also sure Gus Van Sant was eager to get back into a comfort zone after the fiasco that was the remake of PSYCHO.
+There are many who will immediately compare Finding Forrester with the film that put Gus Van Sant (Drugstore Cowboy, Paris I Love You) on the Academy Award map, Good Will Hunting.
+Surely, this must have been on the minds of the makers of this new inspirational film and I'm also sure Gus Van Sant was eager to get back into a comfort zone after the fiasco that was the remake of Psycho.

-In FINDING FORRESTER, Sean Connery stars as William Forrester, who 50 years ago wrote one of the great novels of the 20th century.
+In Finding Forrester, Sean Connery (Entrapment, Playing by Heart) stars as William Forrester, who 50 years ago wrote one of the great novels of the 20th century.
 After many accolades, including the Pulitzer, he hasn't written another novel since and has dropped off the literary map into a world of obscurity.
 Now he spends his days as a hermit, secluded in his high-rise Bronx apartment afraid to go outside for even the most essential of life's necessities, spending much of his time watching the young African-american boys play basketball across the street.
-This unnerves the young men, who believe the wild rumors about the man nicknamed "The Window", and one night they decide to have Jamal, the best and brightest among them, break into Forrester's house and see what's the what.
+This unnerves the young men, who believe the wild rumors about the man nicknamed "The Window", and one night they decide to have Jamal (Brown, Coach Carter), the best and brightest among them, break into Forrester's house and see what's the what.
 Jamal is startled by Forrester, but leaves his backpack behind, and when Forrester returns it, Jamal finds that Forrester has read the contents of his homework complete with grades on his writing.
 Out of curiosity, Jamal returns to Forrester's apartment seeking guidance and answers, which is reluctantly given, and soon the two become teacher and pupil, and ultimately friends.